iina/iina/CONTRIBUTING.md

 **Current structure**

 - Only `VideoView` and `MPVController` may call mpv API directly.
 - `PlayerCore` encapsulates general playback functions.
-Setting options/properties directly through `MPVController` is discouraged.
+  - Setting options/properties directly through `MPVController` is discouraged.
+  - `PlayerCore` should only contain logic that controls playback.
+- Window related logic should be in `MainWindowController`.
+  - `windowDidLoad()`: stuff that should be done once
+  - `windowDidOpen()`: stuff that should be done every time when window shown, like resetting some UI components
+  - `windowWillClose()`: release / deinitialize

 ## How to Contribute